TheJumpCloud/support/PowerShell/JumpCloud Module/Docs/Connect-JCOnline.md

 ```PowerShell
 Connect-JCOnline -JumpCloudAPIKey lu8792c9d4y2398is1tb6h0b83ebf0e92s97t382 -JumpCloudOrgID 5b5o13o06tsand0c29a0t3s6 -force
 ```

 Providing the JumpCloudAPIKey key and the intended JumpCloudOrg ID to connect to multi tenant admins can skip the OrgID connection screen and directly connect to an Org.

-Using the "-Force" paramter the module update check is skipped.
+Using the "-Force" parameter the module update check is skipped.
 The '-Force' parameter should be used when using the JumpCloud module in scripts or other automation environments.

 ## PARAMETERS